FirelightWP/easy-fancybox/readme.txt

 = Will a NextGen gallery be displayed in a FancyBox overlay ? =

 It *can* be.
-Switch off any gallery overlay scripts in NextGen and either use the FancyBox Auto-detect feature (turned ON by default for jpg, gif and png files) or set the NextGen option "JavaScript Thumbnail effect" to "Custom" and fill the code line field with
+Switch OFF the FancyBox Auto-gallery feature, then set the NextGen option "JavaScript Thumbnail effect" to "Custom" and fill the code line field with
 `
 class="fancybox" rel="%GALLERY_NAME%"
 `